Philliams/Philliams.github.io/_posts/2019-1-23-Implementing-Logistic-Regression.md

 	* $$ y(z) = \frac{1}{1+e^{-z}} $$

 Now that all the of the theoretical equations have been established, we can actually implement our model and test it on some real world data.
 For this example, we will be using the [UCI ML Breast Cancer Wisconsin (Diagnostic) dataset](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)).
 You can download a copy of the dataset directly, or you can import it through the [Scikit learn dataset module](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_breast_cancer.html).
+We are trying to predict if a tumor is bening or malignant with several features such as the radius, symmetry, smoothness and texture.

 {% highlight python %}
 from sklearn.datasets import load_breast_cancer